 However, the former slaves subjugated the indigenous Mande, Kwa, and Mel people in the same manner that white colonists later did.
 A ruling class of “Americo-Liberians” dominated the government, despite comprising less than three percent of the population.
 The last Americo-Liberian leader, William R. Tolbert, was the grandson of freed South American slaves.
 He was believed to have stolen about $200 million dollars from the Liberian treasury.

-Tolbert was killed in a 1980 coup led by Samuel K. Doe, who opposed the privilege of the Americo-Liberians.
-Doe brutally ruled Liberia for ten years until being killed by rebel forces.
+Tolbert was killed in a 1980 military coup led by Samuel K. Doe, who opposed the privilege of the Americo-Liberians.
+Doe brutally ruled Liberia for ten years until being tortured and killed by rebel forces.

 A civil war is a war within a nation, as opposed to a war with other nations.
 Liberia’s civil war lasted from 1989 to 1997, when military strongman Charles Taylor sealed his control over the nation.